 - Diagnosis is based on the appearance.
-No treatment is necessary unless the diagnosis is unclear.
+No treatment is necessary.

 Children's mouth problems

-Causes or sore mouth or mouth ulcers to consider in children are:
+Causes of sore mouth or mouth ulcers to consider in children are:

 - Kawasaki disease where the child has fever and irritability, particularly if there is a rash, erythema/desquamation of the extremities, conjunctivitis or cervical lymphadenopathy.

-- Herpetic gingivostomatitis or oral candidiasis - as above.
+- Herpetic gingivostomatitis or oral candidiasis - as described under 'Causes of mouth ulcers', above.